 The main objective of search engines is to provide the user with high-quality content and the best services that can meet the user’s search objective.
 You can achieve this only by optimizing the web pages through search engine optimization.
-I know that search engine optimization is a complex process, but to be honest, it’s not that complicated.
+Search engine optimization is a complex process, but to be honest, it’s not that complicated.

 To know how SEO works, you must be clear with the basics of SEO.
-Once you apply all the necessary SEO techniques, your work will be over and it’s time to start working for the search engines.
+Once you apply all the necessary SEO techniques, your work will be over, and it’s time to start working for search engines.

 The search engine scans all websites on the Internet to know your site and then continues to work.

 - Tracking: This is the first step in which search engines send their team of robots, such as crawlers, spiders or bots, to discover what’s new on the Internet and what content is updated.
-The content not only includes an article, but it can vary from an image, video, PDF to audio content.
+The content includes an article and can vary from an image, video, or PDF to audio content.

-- Indexing: Any crawler, spider or bot that collects search engine information is stored in the search engine database.
+- Indexing: Any crawler spider or bot that collects search engine information is stored in the search engine database.
 Note that not all crawled web pages are also indexed.
-You must make your content good enough to be indexed.
+It would help if you made your content good enough to be indexed.

-- Classification: the order of the lowest result of the best result (10 blue links) is known as classification.
-In other words, you can say that the results are ranked in order from best to the poor.
+- Classification: the order of the lowest result to the best result (10 blue links) is known as classification.
+In other words, the results are ranked in order from the best to the poor.

 There are three types of SEO.
 If you want your website to rank well, you must do all three types of SEO:

-This is SEO that you do on your website or website to improve your ranking.
-SEO on the page is the most basic type of SEO you need to understand, because when SEO on the page of your website is not perfect, how can you expect other SEO techniques to make your site top the list?
+On-page SEOThis is SEO that you do on your website or website to improve your ranking.
+SEO on the page is the most basic type of SEO you need to understand because when SEO on your website is not perfect, how can you expect other SEO techniques to make your site top the list?
 The

 The most important thing to do in SEO on the page is the proper keyword research.
 See the most searched keywords and add them to your content.
-In addition to keyword research, it also includes internal links, the most important technique that underlies meta tags, meta descriptions, text formatting, fast page loading, the era optimized for mobile devices and other SEO on the page.
+In addition to keyword research, it also includes internal links.
+This most important technique underlies meta tags, meta descriptions, text formatting, fast page loading, the era optimized for mobile devices and other SEO on the page.

 Off-page SEO is the technique that you apply outside of your site after performing SEO on the page.
-Most beginners are often confused with the fact that off-page SEO only involves link building.
-But this is not the truth; It is not limited only to link building.
-It works with backlinks, guest blogs, social media marketing, social bookmarking and some others.
+Most beginners often need clarification because off-page SEO only involves link building.
+But this is not the truth; It is not limited to link building.
+It works with backlinks, guest blogs, social media marketing, bookmarking, and others.

-If your technical SEO is not perfect, then there are chances that all your SEO work is in vain.
+If your technical SEO could be better, then there are chances that all your SEO work will be in vain.
 It deals with the tracking and indexing of websites.
-It provides a good user experience, which helps search engines understand the quality of the website.
+It provides a good user experience which helps search engines understand the quality of the website.

-Once you have completed the correct technical SEO, you do not need to repeat it again and again.
-Instead, you just need to verify regular SEO audits.
+Once you have completed the correct technical SEO, you do not need to repeat it repeatedly.
+Instead, you need to verify regular SEO audits.

-This was a summary of the types of SEO, which I think is not enough.
-But you should not worry because I have prepared a complete article on how many types of SEO for a better understanding.
+This was a summary of the types of SEO, which is not enough.
+But it would help if you did not worry because I have prepared a complete article on many types of SEO for a better understanding.

 There are three main types of search engine optimization techniques:

 Google WebMaster provides some SEO guidelines that a website owner must follow.
-A white hat SEO technique is the most ethical way to optimize the search engine because it follows Google’s webmaster guidelines and maintains the integrity of the website.
+A white hat SEO technique is the most ethical way to optimize the search engine because it follows Google’s webmaster guidelines and maintains the website’s integrity.
 It refers to techniques that help improve the ranking of the website.

 Although it takes more time and money, White Hat SEO is the most used and long-term SEO technique with the least chance of risk.
-Some basic White Hat SEO techniques include quality content fast site load time, link building, backlinks, easy to navigate website good keyword density and some others.
+Some basic White Hat SEO techniques include quality content, fast site load time, link-building backlinks, easy-to-navigate websites, good keyword density, and others.

-People who use white hat SEO techniques are more successful than those who use other SEO techniques.
+People who use white hat SEO techniques are more successful than other SEO techniques.

-If you are looking for a way to gain popularity quickly, you can use the Black Hat SEO technique.
+If you want to gain popularity quickly, you can use the Black Hat SEO technique.
 But let me remind you that you are using it at your own risk.
-I say this because Black Hat SEO technology is not ethical, they do not follow Google’s webmaster guidelines, they violate them.
-It is profitable, so maybe you can save your money, but not in the long run.
-Because it is a short term technique and the risk is high.
+I say this because Black Hat SEO technology is not ethical.
+They do not follow Google’s webmaster guidelines.
+They violate them.
+It is profitable so you can save money, but not in the long run.
+Because it is a short-term technique and the risk is high.

 This technique only degrades the quality of your website and reduces its ranking.
-Black hat SEO techniques include unnatural links, paid links, cover-up, keyword stuffing, misleading redirects, blog comment spam, abundant fragment tagging spam, and some others.
+Black hat SEO techniques include unnatural links, paid links, cover-up keyword stuffing, misleading redirects, blog comment spam, abundant fragment tagging spam, and others.

 Gray Hat SEO is the technique that is between the other two SEO techniques.
 It does not violate or follow Google’s Webmaster Guidelines.